Elevation

 The chameleonic creatures who lurk in the shadows are the most compelling characters in Elevation, in part because they don’t speak.

-Set among the Rocky Mountain peaks of Colorado, the film immerses us in an ominous near-future dystopian landscape where the picturesque scenery contrasts with the danger lurking around every corner, from gunshots in the distance to talk of mysterious monsters.
+Set among the Rocky Mountain peaks of Colorado, the film immerses us in an ominous near-future dystopian landscape where the picturesque scenery contrasts with the danger around every corner, from gunshots in the distance to talk of mysterious monsters.

 Years after a near-apocalyptic event that wiped out most of the Earth’s population, Will (Anthony Mackie) is sequestered along with other survivors above 8,000 feet, where the seemingly indestructible apex predators — known as Reapers — cannot reach them.